maximelenormand/Vessel-trip-from-path/ExtractTrips.md

 ## Input

 The algorithm takes as input a 5 columns csv file with column names, **the value separator is a semicolon ";"**.
-Each row of the file represents a spatio-temporal position of a vessel's trajectory.
+Each row of the file represents a spatio-temporal position of a vessel's path.

 It is important to note that the table must be **SORTED** by ID and by time.